isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-11-02-Second-Reading-Speech-by-2M-Edwin-Tong-on-Apostille-Bill.md

 a.
 Sir, cross-border transactions and activities often involve the use of public documents issued by public authorities from one State, to support transactions taking place in another State.

-<br>i.
+i.
 For example, a person seeking to relocate or study abroad may need to produce identification documents, academic transcripts, proof of residency, proof of employment or income, and other supporting documents.
 <br>ii.
 Businesses seeking to acquire properties overseas may need to produce incorporation documents and official business profiles.

 b.
 Many States require that foreign public documents be “legalised” before they are recognised and accepted in those States.